-The Group implemented a Whistleblowing Policy to provide a mechanism for employees to raise concerns through accessible confidential disclosure channels about possible improprieties in matters of financial reporting and others.
-Refer to Corporate Governance Report of our Annual Report for details on our corporate governance practices.
+The Group implemented a whistleblowing policy to provide a mechanism for employees to raise concerns through accessible confidential disclosure channels about possible improprieties in matters of financial reporting and others.
+Refer to the corporate governance report of our annual report for details on our corporate governance practices.

-In FY2023, there were zero incidents of serious offence reported and zero reported incidents of non-compliance with laws and regulations for which fines and/or non-monetary sanctions were incurred.
+In FY2024, there were zero incidents of serious offence reported and zero reported incidents of non-compliance with laws and regulations for which fines and/or non-monetary sanctions were incurred (FY2023: zero incidents).